fangwei123456/spikingjelly/docs/source/activation_based_en/container.rst

     Load success!

-:class:`MultiStepContainer <spikingjelly.activation_based.layer.MultiStepContainer>` and :class:`SeqToANNContainer <spikingjelly.activation_based.layer.SeqToANNContainer>` both support multi-step mode only and do not allow switching to single-step mode.\
+:class:`MultiStepContainer <spikingjelly.activation_based.layer.MultiStepContainer>` and :class:`SeqToANNContainer <spikingjelly.activation_based.layer.SeqToANNContainer>` only support for multi-step mode and do not allow to switch to single-step mode.

-:class:`StepModeContainer <spikingjelly.activation_based.layer.StepModeContainer>` is similar to the merged version :class:`MultiStepContainer <spikingjelly.activation_based.layer.MultiStepContainer>` and :class:`SeqToANNContainer <spikingjelly.activation_based.layer.SeqToANNContainer>`, it can be used to wrap stateless or stateful single-step modules, which need to be specified at packaging time, but this wrapper also supports switching between single-step and multi-step modes.
+:class:`StepModeContainer <spikingjelly.activation_based.layer.StepModeContainer>` works like the merged version of :class:`MultiStepContainer <spikingjelly.activation_based.layer.MultiStepContainer>` and :class:`SeqToANNContainer <spikingjelly.activation_based.layer.SeqToANNContainer>`, which can be used to wrap stateless or stateful single-step modules.\
+The user should specify whether the wrapped modules are stateless or stateful when using this container.
+This container also supports for switching step modes.

-Example of wrapping a stateless layer:
+Here is an example of wrapping a stateless layer:

 .. code-block:: python